esp-rs/espup/README.md

 To better understand what `espup` installs, see [`Rust on ESP targets` chapter of `The Rust on ESP Book`](https://esp-rs.github.io/book/installation/index.html)

 ## Requirements
-Before running or installing `espup`, make sure that [`rustup`](https://www.rust-lang.org/tools/install) and the following dependencies are installed.
+Before running or installing `espup`, make sure that the following dependencies are installed.
 ### Windows

 - [git](https://git-scm.com/download/win).